 INST 400 is the International Studies' senior capstone experience designed to complete the requirements for a B.A. in International Studies at WVSU.
+International Studies together create and reinforce inequalities in society.
+The course has a multidisciplinary perspective.
+Prerequisite SOC 101 or permission of the department chairperson and the instructor.

+International Studies Course Descriptions

-International Studies majors from all specialization areas are required to take the course.
+majors from all specialization areas are required to take the course.
 All majors must successfully complete the course, normally taken in the final semester of coursework.
 Prerequisite(s): Students must be senior International Studies majors in order to take INST 400, or obtain permission of the instructor.